-Pit Bulls are high energy, strong, and have tremendous stamina, meaning they require a good deal of exercise.
-They’re also known to be quite mischievous if they get bored.
-Many first-time or even long-time Pit Bull owners may assume that a hidden fence can’t work for their dog, believing they’ll go right through the boundary without even a blink.
+Many first-time or even long-time pit bull owners may assume that a hidden fence can’t work for their dog, believing they’ll go right through the boundary without even a blink.
 However, this is not the case!

 Pit Bull On DogWatch System, Can A Hidden Fence Work With A Pit Bull?

-DogWatch® Of Augusta-Aiken owner Kevin Leishman with Fatz the Pit Bull after a training session.
+DogWatch® Of Augusta-Aiken owner Kevin Leishman with Fatz the pit bull after a training session.

-Busy Roads
+Keeping Dogs Safe From Busy Roads

-Lexi, a Pit Bull from DogWatch of Upstate New York, lives on a stretch of highway that is particularly busy, State Highway 8.
+Lexi, a pit bull from DogWatch of Upstate New York, lives on a stretch of highway that is particularly busy, State Highway 8.
 She also has a brother, Jasper the Cocker Spaniel.
 These two love to chase each other around in their yard, but their family was naturally concerned about them leaving the property and finding their way onto the busy highway.
-They decided to go with a DogWatch Hidden Fence, and both dogs passed training with flying colors.
-Since May 2020, they’ve stayed safely in their yard with no issues and no re-training required.

 Lexi the pitbull, Can A Hidden Fence Work For A Pit Bull?

-Lexi, a Pit Bull, and Jasper the Cocker-Spaniel from DogWatch® of Upstate New York.
+Lexi, a pit bull, and Jasper the cocker spaniel from DogWatch® of Upstate New York.

-Ash, a grey and white Pit Bull, is the firehouse dog of Hanahan Fire Station #1 in Hanahan, South Carolina.
+Ash, a grey and white pit bull, is the firehouse dog of Hanahan Fire Station #1 in Hanahan, South Carolina.
 In May 2020, he decided to walk out an open garage door and quickly got lost outside his home.
 The Hanahan firefighters acted quickly, posting on social media, calling shelters, and spreading their message on a local news station.

 Ash the Pit bull with a DogWatch® collar